 iPhone X is only water-resistant.
 It is not waterproof.
 To take your iPhone X down for underwater photography, you’ll need a hardy waterproof case.

 “Wait, is there a difference between water-resistance and waterproof?
 And do I need to buy a case?”
 Yes and yes.

-This survey taken in 2018 shows just how common it is to water damage a phone.
+This survey taken in 2018 shows just how common it is to water damage an Apple iPhone.
 Since the main cause of damage is drops causing cracked screens, a good case can protect you from most accidental damage to your iPhone X.